nasa/icarous/Python/pycarous/README.md

-# PyIcarous
+# Pycarous

-PyIcarous is a python wrapper for the core ICAROUS C++ modules.
+Pycarous is a python wrapper for the core ICAROUS C++ modules.
-PyIcarous enables us to simulate ICAROUS (faster than real time).
+Pycarous enables us to simulate ICAROUS (faster than real time).
 This is very helpful to perform batch simulations and analysis for ICAROUS.

 To get started, first ensure the core ICAROUS C++ modules are compiled.